wpswings/wallet-system-for-woocommerce/README.txt

 == WHAT’S INCLUDED IN OUR FREE WALLET SYSTEM FOR WOOCOMMERCE PLUGIN ==

-**1.** Customers can top up funds into their WooCommerce wallets using any payment method allowed by the merchant.
+**1.** Customers can top up funds into their WooCommerce payment wallets using any payment method allowed by the merchant.

 **2.** Customers can see their transactions made using the wallet (credit/debit).